 Florida repealed its emissions inspection program in 2009 and its safety inspection laws in 1981.
 But state law can still require vehicle inspections in some situations.

 Safety inspection laws were intended to protect drivers from car accidents caused by defective or unsafe vehicles.
-Equipment failures, such as brake malfunctions or even flat tires, can cause drivers to lose control of their vehicles.
+Equipment failures, such as brake malfunctions, even flat tires, or even airbag malfunctions, can cause drivers to lose control of their vehicles.
 The resulting crashes can damage property and injure other road users.

 As a driver in Jacksonville, Florida, it is essential to understand car inspection laws and how they affect injury claims.
 Contact the experienced car accident attorneys at Baggett Law Personal Injury Lawyers or give us a call at (904) 396-1100.

 How Baggett Law Personal Injury Lawyers Can Help After a Jacksonville, Florida Car Accident

 Baggett Law Personal Injury Lawyers was established in 2015 to fight for accident victims in northeast Florida.
 Our Jacksonville car accident attorneys have recovered tens of millions of dollars in injury compensation for our clients.

 With over 80 years of combined legal experience, our lawyers have earned some of the profession’s greatest honors, including:

 - AV Preeminent rating from Martindale-Hubbell, its highest rating for legal knowledge and ethics

 - Platinum Client Champion Award from Martindale-Hubbell for high client ratings